Context Graph vs Knowledge Graph: Key Differences for AI

 • Decisions depend on precedent, approvals, and exceptions

-• Governance policies must be enforced programmatically
+• Data governance policies must be enforced programmatically

 • Temporal context changes interpretation